Archive-xx/Placeholder/README.md

 Again, I did not make this mod and I take no credit as doing so would be shitty, but do stick around and follow if you want to see cool stuff on my github acc.

+ ***New sex mod update in releases tab or press "here" button under this***

 [![GitHub All Releases](https://img.shields.io/github/downloads/Napoleon-ZoomberParts/Minecraft-Sex-Mod-Jenny-1.12.2-Forge/total.svg)](https://github.com/Napoleon-ZoomberParts/Minecraft-Sex-Mod-Jenny-1.12.2-Forge/releases)

-# Get the jar [here](https://github.com/Napoleon-ZoomberParts/Minecraft-Sex-Mod-Jenny-1.12.2-Forge/releases/tag/1.0.0), and make sure to also get the gecko lib jar or the mod wont launch
+# Get the mod [here](https://github.com/Napoleon-ZoomberParts/Minecraft-Sex-Mod-Jenny-1.12.2-Forge/releases/tag/1.0.0), and make sure to also get the gecko lib jar or the mod wont launch